-- This score reflects a company-wide commitment to celebrating the individuality and unique strengths of our employee owners—and a firm belief that a culture of inclusion drives innovation.
+- This score reflects a company-wide commitment to advancing accessibility the individuality and inclusion within our workplace and the industry —and a firm belief that a culture of inclusion drives innovation.

-BC is recognized as a “Best Place to Work for Disability Inclusion” by earning a top score on the 2022 Disability Equality Index® (DEI) for the second year in a row.
+BC is recognized as a “Best Place to Work for Disability Inclusion” by earning a top score on the 2023 Disability Equality Index® (DEI) for the third year in a row.

-The DEI measures a wide range of criteria across six categories, from our culture and leadership, to enterprise-wide accessibility and employment practices, to diversity among suppliers.
+The DEI measures a wide range of criteria across six categories, from culture and leadership, to enterprise-wide accessibility and employment practices, to community engagement, to diversity among suppliers.
 In 2023, 485 corporations, including 71 Fortune 100, 207 Fortune 500, and 249 Fortune 1000 utilized the DEI to benchmark their disability inclusion efforts.
-Of those participants, 240 companies received a score of 100, including BC.

-“This recognition speaks to our progress and aspirations for inclusion for all abilities within our workplace and the water industry.”
+“This recognition speaks to our progress continuing to advance awareness and inclusion for all abilities within our workplace and the water industry.”

 Andrea Hall, BC Senior Director of Diversity & Inclusion